Zirconia vs Ceramic Crowns: A Clinical Guide to Choosing the Right Material for Your Situation

 Q3: How long does a zirconia crown last?

-Published survival: 90–95% at 10 years for monolithic zirconia crowns.
+Published survival: 90–95% at 10 years.
 With good oral hygiene and regular maintenance, monolithic zirconia crowns commonly reach 15–20 years.

 Q4: Is there a cost difference between zirconia and E.max at Dazzle?